dmillett/clash/README.md

   [name action]
   (fn [line] (and (= name (-> line :name)) (= action (-> line :action)))) )

-; A count of all "Buy" actions of stock "FOO" user=> (count-with-conditions @solutions (name-action?
+; A count of all "Search" actions for "FOO" user=> (count-with-conditions @solutions (name-action?
 "FOO" "Search")) 2